Rural and remote women

 BreastScreen WA will visit the towns listed below in purple every year.
 The other towns continue on a two yearly cycle.

-PLEASE NOTE: Dates are approximate and may be changed.
+PLEASE NOTE: Dates and locations are approximate and may be changed.
 If the visit dates are not suitable you are welcome to book at another clinic of your choice in a different town or at any of our fixed clinics in Bunbury or metropolitan Perth.